Line arrangements modeling curves of high degree: equations, syzygies and secants: Line arrangements generated by products of linear forms

-\begin{thm} If $G$ satisfies Assumption \ref{assump}, then an embedding of $C_G$ into $\PP^{d-g}$ using Theorem~\ref{thm:embed} has the property that $I_{C_G}$ is generated by elements of the form $x_ix_j, (x_j-x_k)x_i,$ and $(x_j-x_k)(x_l-x_m)$, where the variables in each product are distinct. \end{thm}
+\begin{theorem} Suppose that $G$ satisfies Assumption \ref{recursive} with $p =1$.
+Fix a $\tilde{G}$ and a labeling that gives an embedding of $C_G$ into $\PP^{d-g}$ as a line arrangement.
+If Assumption \ref{ass:label} is satisfied, and $I_{C_{G_i}}$ is generated by quadrics for all $i \geq 2$, then $I_{C_G}$ is generated by elements of the form $x_ix_j, x_i(x_j-x_k),$ where the variables in each product are distinct. \end{theorem}